 Consider visiting the Small Business Administration’s article on business plan composition.

 In my experience, it’s a bad idea to source your products via a wholesale drop-shipping service.
 These companies can provide quick access to items to sell, but it will be extremely difficult to differentiate your brand and earn a profit.
-It’s not impossible, just unnecessarily difficult.
+It’s not impossible, just unnecessarily hard.

 Instead, focus on what successful retail businesses have done for years: establish supply chain relationships.
 This could take a few forms.

 - Buy directly from brands.
 If you want to sell Nike shoes and apparel, you may be able to buy from Nike.
-If you want to sell Carhartt, you may be able to buy directly from Carhartt.
+If you wish to sell Carhartt, you may be able to buy directly from Carhartt.
 Those companies will likely have minimum order requirements, but it is possible.

 - Buy from distributors.
 If Hasbro, for example, won’t sell to your company directly, find a distributor that will sell you Hasbro products.